-The display "PROGRAM → START" appears, and the display of days of a week flashes.
+The display "PROGRAM display of days of a week flashes.

-2 Press the TIME No. BUTTON, and select the desired number.
+Press the TIME No. BUTTON, and select the desired

 Unless used in conjunction with the central remote controller, The TIME No. is not displayed and can not be selected.
 Select the TIME No. 5.